UPDATED: 29th April 2026

 The agreement comes five years after the initial Brexit trade deal, intended as a “reset” to improve post-Brexit relations and reduce trade barriers, apparently.

+The UK passport announcement was welcomed by organisations such as the RSPCA and thousands of pet owners sighed with relief.
 However, there doesn’t appear to have been any progress and we’ve been told to expect it to happen in 2027.
 I won’t hold my breath.

 Thinking Pablo wouldn’t be travelling any more this year and I would have to someone to dog sit him for our next trip, I expressed my annoyance on the Facebook group I am a member of – Travelling With Dogs In Europe / The United Kingdom (UK).
 Thankfully, a fellow dog owner said that LeShuttle (the new name for the Eurotunnel) was still allowing people to use their existing EU pet passports.
 She was told: